-Hence, it is possible to transfer the heat from the stuff inside the refrigerator, to room environment(which is at high temperature) in order to cool the stuff.
+Hence, it is possible to transfer the heat from the stuff inside the refrigerator, to the room environment(which is at high temperature) in order to cool the stuff.

 Parts of a household Refrigerator

-Main parts of a refrigerator are 1. compressor 2. condenser 3. evaporator and 4. expansion valve
+The main parts of a refrigerator are 1. compressor 2. condenser 3. evaporator and 4. expansion valve

-Refrigerant is a fluid through which the heat is transferred from the stuff inside the fridge to an environment using compressor, condenser, evaporator and expansion valve
+Refrigerant is a fluid through which the heat is transferred from the stuff inside the fridge to an environment using a compressor, condenser, evaporator and expansion valve

 Vapour compression cycle